manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 I change the local installation of the muse pipeline to `/home/detoeuf/muse1.2.1` and now it includes the version 6.6.1 of CPL and not the 6.6.
 This was to try to fix the problem when executing the recipe *muse_scibasic* for objects and standards, but it didn't work.

+# Mar-02-2016-to-Mar-04-2016 IRAP Roche J042

+## Commits

 ##  Questions
-- [ ] Can run without checksum?
+- [x] ~~Can run without checksum?~~ Will do this.
+At least for scibasic and scipost

 ## To-Do
-- [ ]  Update params of other days with correct recipe directory and maybe that it doesnt do the checksum.
+- [x]  ~~Update params of other days with correct recipe directory and maybe that it doesnt do the checksum.~~ Still dont know why didnt work the checksum after changed to new CPL.
-- [ ] Re-run everything with new recipe version.
+- [x] ~~Re-run everything with new recipe version.~~ For first and second night.
-- [ ] Create cleanmastersof with new data from second day of observation.
+- [x] ~~Create cleanmastersof with new data from second day of observation.~~ And ran all the recipes.
-- [ ] Get all the offsets to combine the datasets.
+- [x] ~~Get all the offsets to combine the datasets.~~
-- [ ] Figure out how to use [ZAP][@zap].
+- [x] ~~Figure out how to use [ZAP][@zap].~~ Easy way in the command line `python -m zap INPUT_CUBE.fits`

+### MUSE_exp_Combine and MUSE_cube_combine

+The problem was that the IMAGEFOV that I was using as OUTOUT_WCS didn't have the right information about the third axis (wavelenght).
+I had to modify the header of the image including the following information about the third axis:

+NAXIS   =                    3
+NAXIS3  =                 3681
+CTYPE3  = 'AWAV    '
+CUNIT3  = 'Angstrom'
+CD3_3   =                 1.25
+CRPIX3  =                   1.
+CRVAL3  =     4749.75341796875
+CD1_3   =                   0.
+CD2_3   =                   0.
+CD3_1   =                   0.
+CD3_2   =                   0.

+To get the OUTPUT_WCS working I did the following process:

+1. Open a Datacube with all the wavelength and save as image in QFitView.
+2. Then modify the header of the previously exported image to add or modify the keywords mentioned above.
+I did with some trouble in vim.
+There must be a better way.

+This process is to be able to get the resulting wavelength limited DATACUBE from the recipe muse_exp_combine with the full wavelength range.
+It will have NaN for the wavelengths that are outside the specified wavelength range in the muse_exp_combine.rc.
+After the three datacubes (red,green and blue) are created they can be combine with `muse_cube_combine`.

+### RAM Memory

+The server now has more ram memory.
+I think 64 GB, so now I can run the recipes in parallel with the options in some of the recipes `nifu=-1`.

+## To-Do
+- [x] ~~Combine the four exposures of the center of the cluster taken the first night.~~

+### White Dwarfs

+Look for info on White Dwarfs population and type of CVs.
+Most should be magnetic.

+# Mar-07-2016 IRAP Roche J042

+## Commits

+### Heliu-Core White Dwarfs

+NGC 6397 has population of so called "nonflickereres".
+This seem to be He WD with an massive Carbon-Oxygen WD.
+These are mentioned first in [Cool98][@Cool98NF], a spectra of one is studied in [Edmond98][@Edmonds98], three more are mention in [Taylor01][@taylor01].
+And a comprehensive list of He WD can be found in [Strickler][@strickler09].
+These can be interesting to studied since they can be sources for the LISA mission accroding to [Benacquista13][@benacquista13].

+### nonflickerers (NF)

+Using the coordinates of the first NF mentioned by [Cool98][@Cool98NF], and finding the coordinates in the paper [Strickler][@strickler09] I extracted the spectra.
+It is in the data folder.

+##  Questions
+- [ ] Correct spectra.
+Can see the redshift?

+## To-Do
+- [ ] Get  the spectra of the CVs.
+- [ ] Find information about the white dwarfs in the cluster
 - [ ] Python routines to update productssof.txt and use this for routines.
 - [ ] Install IRAF and Pyraf with Ureka from the STScI.
 - [ ] Do a CUBE with and without using the bad pixel table.
 - [ ] Make CUBE with lsf from calibration and created one.

 # References